7 things to consider when switching broadband provider

-One other important extra, which might be important to the streaming generation, is the incorporation of streaming platforms into TV services and the user interface.
+One other important extra, is the incorporation of streaming platforms into TV services and the user interface.
 Sky has integrated Disney+ into its TV service, for example, while most TV services nowadays include the ability to stream Netflix directly from an app on your television.

 When comparing the best broadband and TV deals on bonkers.ie you can see all the added extras from each supplier before signing up.